-There are 4.7 million people in the UK living with diabetes and up to 40 per cent will go on to develop some stage of kidney disease.
+There are 4.7 million people in the UK living with diabetes and four in five people with diabetes will develop some form of kidney disease.
 Lead author Professor Vlado Perkovic, of The George Institute for Global Health, said there was an urgent need for this new treatment given the surging rates of diabetes.

 Researchers say the results, which were presented at the ISN World Congress of Nephrology in Melbourne today, can be implemented immediately as the drug is already available.

 The study recruited 4,401 patients with diabetes and kidney disease from 34 countries.
 Half were given canagliflozin on top of best available current care for kidney disease according to current guidelines – using either angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
 The control group received best available care, and a placebo.

 - The number of people developing kidney failure or dying from either kidney failure or cardiovascular disease was reduced by 30 per cent.

 - Incidents of hospitalisation for heart failure were reduced by 39 per cent.